 Today’s mariner has an extensive array of AtoN to assist his safe passage, ranging from buoys (lit or unlit), LANBY, lightvessels, beacons (lit or unlit) and lighthouses.
 Each may have a variety of AtoN and hence control and monitoring requirements.

 Because of the wide variety of signals available at an AtoN, it is best to select only the most significant signals for connection to the RTU.
-By selecting the most significant signals, an attempt is made to ensure the monitoring officer is not flooded with unnecessary indications.
+By selecting the most significant signals, an attempt is made to ensure the monitoring centre is not flooded with unnecessary indications.
+It is also important to consider there may be limited number of I/O`s both digitally and analogue available within the RTU itself.
+It is therefore advisable to consider current and future demands upon the system.

-For each piece of equipment at an AtoN there is usually a standard set of standard signals available, these are now listed below.
+For each piece of equipment at an AtoN there is usually a standard set of signals available, these are now listed below.

 Navigation Light